everwareio/Tavern/README.md

 ### Configuration

-The most critical file for Tavern is the `Tavern.config` file.
+The most critical file for Tavern is the `.tavernconfig` file.
 From it you can set the variables you need to make your Tavern client tick.
 In the name of simplicity, there are only two.
 You can indicate comments with a `$` sign, and variables are assigned with an `=`.
 Here is an example:

 ```
 $ tell tavern what operating system it's running on (win for Windows, darwin for OSX)